 Architectural Description: This 2½-story yellow-brick house features a full-façade portico with four sets of columns and pilasters.
 The lintels of many of the windows are accented with keystones, as are the round windows in the two gables.
 Dentils add shadow lines to the eaves of the house, wings, and dormer.
 The door is framed by a pediment, entablature, transom lights, and sidelights.

 History: This home was begun in 1917 by Jacob “Jake” Stephen Mackorell (1879–1950) and was completed in 1920.
 Jacob and his brother Robert owned a business called Mackorell Brothers, which is listed as a wholesale grocer in the 1908–1909 Rock Hill/Yorkville city directory.
 Jacob bought his brother’s share of the business in 1915 (York County Deed Book 43, Page 323).
 According to Jane Roper Hart, who grew up in this home, the house was called “the Aquarium” during its early years because Mr. Mackorell’s nickname was “Fish.”
 Dr. Charles Pinckney Roper bought the house in 1941 (York County Deed Book 100, Page 1).
 According to his daughter Jane, it was a gift for his new bride, Cora Elizabeth Inman, and Dr. Roper’s office was in the house at first.
 She also stated that Dr. Roper helped plan and build the Divine Saviour Hospital at 111 South Congress Street, which was completed in 1942, and was chief surgeon there until his sudden death in 1957.
-Dr. Roper’s family owned the property until 1999 when it was purchased by Mr. and Mrs. David Richard Suyes III, who completed extensive renovations.
+Dr. Roper’s family owned the property until 1999.

 Downtown Music Lessons & More – 71 North Congress Street